sagemathinc/cocalc-doc/source/howto/webserver.rst

     https://cocalc.com/[project_id]/port/[port]/

-When you visit that URL with your web browser, your web server will get a request for ``/[project_id]/port/[port]/`` rather than for ``/`` like it does with server.
+When you visit that URL with your web browser, your web server will get a request for ``/[project_id]/port/[port]/`` rather than for ``/`` as it does with server.
-Otherwise, everything is the same, including the big caveat above.
+Otherwise, everything is the same, including the warning above.

 What about security?
 ==========================